 But where do you learn about them if you’re a newcomer?
-Stick with us and we will teach you the basics.
+We will teach you the basics.
 You will even learn some interesting background that will make you sound like the most educated of connoisseurs.

 OLDEST KNOWN RUG IN THE WORLD

 The weaving of Persian Rugs began in the ancient Persian Empire of Cyrus and Darius the Great.
 Historians have established the Pazyryk Carpet as the oldest known knotted-pile rug in existence.
-Found in the “frozen tombs” of the nomadic Scythians in modern day Siberia, it contains figurative depictions and ornamental designs which mimic those found in the Royal Persian Palace at Persepolis.
-Therefore, scholars concluded merchants imported it through early nomadic trading.
+Found in the “frozen tombs” of the nomadic Scythians in modern day Siberia, it contains figurative depictions and ornamental designs resembling those found in the Royal Persian Palace at Persepolis.
+Scholars concluded merchants imported it through early nomadic trading.

 FOUR TRADITIONS OF PERSIAN RUGS